automl/DeepCAVE/README.md

 ### Developer and API Features
 - **API Mode:**
   Interact with the code directly through API mode, allowing you to bypass the graphical interface if preferred.

-## Example runs

-DeepCAVE comes with some pre-evaluated runs to get a feel for what DeepCAVE can do.

-If you installed the package from GitHub via `git clone git@github.com:automl/DeepCAVE.git; pip install -e DeepCAVE`, you can try out some examples by exploring the `logs` directory inside the DeepCAVE dashboard.
-For example, if you navigate to `logs/DeepCAVE`, you can view the run `mnist_pytorch` if you hit the `+` button left to it.

 ## Citation